Jazzcort/ACOproject/README.md

 ### Citation:
 1. Stützle, Thomas, et al. "A concise overview of applications of ant colony optimization."
 Wiley encyclopedia of operations research and management science 2 (2011): 896-911.
 ## Implementation
-- What language did you use?
-- What libraries did you use?
-- What were the challenges you faced?
-- Provide key points of the algorithm/datastructure implementation, discuss the code.
-- If you found code in another language, and then implemented in your own language that is fine - but make sure to document that.

 - [ant_colony_optimization.py](https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Jazzcort/blob/main/ant_colony_optimization.py): implementation of ACO algorithm in Python
 - [shortest_cycle.py](https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Jazzcort/blob/main/shortest_cycle.py): implementation of naive algorithm of finding shortest cycle in Python